Growth Gems

 at 25:00

-⛏️ Going Deeper: Tobias shared the tool they used to conclude this: smartlook (Android only).
-It’s a sort of HotJar for apps to understand what users are reading and where/why they drop off.
+โ๏ธ Going Deeper: Tobias shared the tool they used to conclude this: smartlook (Tobias mentioned it was Android only, but I had confirmation it works for iOS as well).
+Itโs a sort of HotJar for apps to understand what users are reading and where/why they drop off.
 I imagine you could run it for only a small percentage of users.

 Pricing: product-market-pricing fit, willingness to pay, segmentation